lchagnoleau/freertos-learning-project/README.md

 - [x] Write a simple blinky application whitout FreeRTOS.
 - [x] Integrate FreeRTOS.
 - [x] Create a task for the blinky application.
-- [ ] Create a driver for a specific peripheral like Led and UART.
+- [x] Create a driver for a specific peripheral like Led.
-- [ ] Create a task for the UART driver.